-Nest Learning (3rd Gen) vs. Nest E: Which smart thermostat is best for you?
+Nest (3rd Gen) vs. Nest E: Which smart thermostat is best for you?

 |Polycarbonate

-If you want a simple to install and use smart thermostat that will save you money on your heating and cooling bills, Nest has you covered.
-Both models are compatible with most HVAC systems and a combination of the Nest App and your favorite Smart Home Assistant will keep you comfortable while saving potentially hundreds every year.

-There are three differences that matter between the Nest Learning (3rd Gen) and the Nest E: the look of the unit itself, the number of HVAC systems they are compatible with, and support for Nest's Farsight tech.
-The first is readily obvious; the Nest E comes in a white polycarbonite shell.
-It doesn't have any other color options.
-If you're really particular about your thermostat having a specific look you might be happier with the Nest Learning (3rd Gen), which has seven color options.
+You can choose between seven colors with the Nest Learning Thermostat, each painted onto its polished metal frame.
+Compared to this stylish look, the Nest E's plastic body and single white color option don't give you as much flexibility if you want to try and match a different paint color or surrounding decor.

-The Nest E's display is also smaller and thus gives less information at a glance than the more expensive Nest Learning (3rd Gen).
-Though it's worth mentioning that a field-of-view effect makes the Nest E's display look like part of the unit and not a screen, which is a nice touch.
+Similarly, the Nest Learning Thermostat's display looks brighter and more colorful, with a higher resolution and more visibly responsive text.
+On the other hand, the Nest E display is smaller, less responsive, and generally harder to read unless you're up close.
+It's worth mentioning, however, that a field-of-view effect makes the Nest E's display look like part of the unit and not a screen, which is a nice touch.

-Nest Learning's Farsight knows when you are home and adjusts the target temperature as needed.

-Second, Farsight is a Nest feature that's designed to let you know what's going on from across the room.
-Most people love it for one reason — when they come home they can see that the Nest knows they are home, has adjusted the target temperature (if needed), and has an indicator that says everything is working as expected.
-The Nest E lacks Farsight and doesn't have the sensor required to adjust the temperature like that.

-This isn't a dealbreaker, though.
-The Nest E does have proximity and occupancy sensors that tell it someone is at home so it too can make adjustments.
-Thing is, you just don't know it from across the room — you'll have to walk over and check or use the app on your phone.

-Farsight is a nifty feature, but it isn't absolutely necessary.
-The Nest Learning's better display and broader selection of colors might be, though.
-Your home is an investment and matching any decor is often worth some added costs.

-Lastly, the Nest Learning Thermostat works with 95% of 24V heating and cooling systems while the Nest E only works with 85% of systems.
-The compatibility level is high for both units.
+Ignoring the aesthetics, the Nest E only has one significant disadvantage.
+The Nest Learning Thermostat works with 95% of 24V heating and cooling systems, while the Nest E only works with 85% of systems.
+The most common HVAC systems will work with both without issue.
 However, depending on what you have in your home, you might only be able to use the Nest Learning (3rd Gen).

-Both units use Wi-Fi and can be controlled with an app.
-You can even set them up with Amazon Alexa or Google Assistant in order to initiate voice controls.
-One final thing to know about both models is that they both lack support for Apple Homekit.
-If you're using Homekit as your smart home platform of choice, you'll need to go with an Ecobee, which is also an excellent choice.
+The Nest Thermostat E has a more understated presence on your wall for those who'd prefer not to have it stand out so much.
+But, even though it doesn't have "Learning" in its name, it still has the same adaptive temperature scheduling that'll drop your energy bill.
+And more often than not, it will cost you less upfront to buy, assuming you can still find it in stock.

+Overall, we still think the Nest Learning Thermostat is the best pick, especially for those who prefer all bells and whistles.
+This is especially true if you can wait until you spot a good discount on it, which thankfully happens pretty regularly.

-Nest Learning (3rd Gen)
+Google Nest Learning Thermostat (3rd Gen)

 The Nest flagship

-The latest Nest Learning Thermostat works with almost every type of HVAC system, has a display that's readable from across the room, and supports Farsight to help save money by knowing when you're home.
+The latest Nest Learning Thermostat works with almost every type of HVAC system, has a display that's readable from across the room, and supports Farsight.
 It might be too expensive for some, however.